moonquddus/react-signup-form/README.md

 ## Set-up and run

 1. Run `git clone` and pull this repo into your local workspace
-2. Navigate to the directory with this code and run `npm install`
+2. Navigate to the directory with this code and run `yarn install`
-3. After it's completed, run `npm run start` and navigate to *http://localhost:3000*
+3. After it's completed, run `yarn start` and navigate to *http://localhost:3000*
 4. Have fun and complete the form!

 ### Optional

-1. Run `npm run test` to see all the test suites running
+1. Run `yarn run test` to see all the test suites running
-2. Run `npm run cypress` to see the e2e integration test running
+2. Run `yarn run cypress` to see the e2e integration test running

 ## Notes